Financial Aid Process

-The financial aid process begins with the completion of the FAFSA.
+The financial aid process begins with the completion of the FAFSA (Free Application for Federal Student Aid).
 The FAFSA is the only application that CCS uses to determine eligibility for federal, state and institutional awards such as loans, grants and work-study.
 All U.S. citizens and permanent residents with proper documentation are eligible to complete a FAFSA.
-The CCS School Code is 006771.
+The CCS school code is 006771.

 3) What Happens Next

-Once a student is admitted and has completed the FAFSA and has submitted any required verification documents, the Financial Aid Office will prepare and mail an award letter to the student.
-The award letter will contain your estimated out of pocket costs (tuition and fees only, minus your total financial aid award) along with the amount and type(s) of aid offered.
+Once a student is admitted, has completed the FAFSA and has submitted any required verification documents, the Financial Aid Office will prepare and mail an award letter to the student.
+The award letter will contain your estimated out-of-pocket costs (tuition and fees only, minus your total financial aid award) along with the amount and type(s) of aid offered.
 In most cases, you’ll be pleasantly surprised.
-Don’t forget to include housing and a meal plan, if you plan to live on campus in your budget, as these are NOT included in your award letter estimates.
+Don’t forget to include housing and a meal plan in your budget if you plan to live on campus, as these are NOT included in your award letter estimates.
 The student must accept or decline each award that is offered and return a signed copy to the Financial Aid Office.
 Grants and scholarships are offered and accepted automatically.

-If you require additional funds to cover your cost of attendance, students may also consider applying for an alternative/private loan.
+If you require additional funds to cover your cost of attendance, parents of dependent students may consider applying for the Federal Parent PLUS loan.
+Students may also consider applying for an alternative/private loan.